Characterizing the minimax rate of nonparametric regression under bounded star-shaped constraints: Introduction

 The literature on nonparametric regression is vast \citep[e.g.,][]{tsybakov2009introduction}, so we do not give an exhaustive summary.
 We do however highlight those works closest in spirit to our results.

 In \citet{yang1999information}, the authors study minimax rates in terms of global entropies for density estimation, but apply their results to nonparametric regression.
-They obtain a similar result in their Theorem 6, where the minimax rate is $\varepsilon^2$ for $\varepsilon$ satisfying $\log M(\varepsilon,\mathcal{F})\asymp n\varepsilon^2$.
-However they require $\sup_{f\in \mathcal{F}}\|f\|_{\infty}<L$ for some $L>0$, while our results relax this assumption.
+They obtain a similar result in their Theorem 6, where the minimax rate is $\varepsilon^2$ for $\varepsilon$ satisfying $\log \cM(\varepsilon,\cF)\asymp n\varepsilon^2$.
+However, they require $\sup_{f\in \cF}\|f\|_{\infty}<L$ for some $L>0$, while our results relax this assumption.
 As a consequence, we are able to derive minimax rates on linear functionals with unbounded sup norms.
 In addition, \cite{yang1999information} impose an assumption on the parameter space which essentially forces the local and global metric entropies to coincide.
 We do not require this condition in our work.

-\citet{mendelson_2017_local_versus_global} considers prediction problems for convex function classes, including ones with unbounded sup-norm.
-The minimax rate we consider can be viewed as a special case of this prediction setting.
+\citet{mendelson_2017_local_versus_global} considers prediction problems for convex function classes with bounded $L_2(\mathbb{P}_X)$ diameter, including ones with unbounded sup-norm.
+The minimax rate we consider can be viewed as a special case of this prediction setting, although we have a much broader set of constraints.
 However, Mendelson bounds the error with high probability rather than in expectation.
-Moreover, \citet[Definition 2.1]{mendelson_2017_local_versus_global} requires an assumption that $\mathcal{F}$ is $L$-sub-Gaussian.
+Moreover, \citet[Definition 2.1]{mendelson_2017_local_versus_global} requires an assumption that $\cF$ is $L$-sub-Gaussian.
 This definition has two components.
-First, for each $p\ge 2$ and $f,g\in\mathcal{F}\cup\{0\}$, there must exist $L>0$ such that $\|f-g\|_{L_p(\mathbb{P}_X)} \le L\sqrt{p}\|f-g\|_{L_2(\mathbb{P}_X)}$.
-Second, the centered canonical Gaussian process induced by $\mathcal{F}$ must be bounded.
-That is, to each $f\in\mathcal{F}$, we associate a Gaussian random variable $G_f$ with $\mathbb{E}[G_f]=0$ and $\mathbb{E}[G_f G_g]= \mathbb{E}[fg]$ for all $f,g\in\mathcal{F}$, and the assumption is that $\sup_f G_f$ is a bounded random variable almost surely.
-Our approach only uses the first assumption (and only for the unbounded sup-norm case) along with the diameter being bounded in the $L_2(\mathbb{P}_X)$ norm.
-This assumption about the diameter may be easier to verify in practice compared to the boundedness of the Gaussian process.
-Another distinction with our approach is that \citet{mendelson_2017_local_versus_global} does not match the lower and upper bounds on the error rate.
+First, for each $p\ge 2$ and $f,g\in\cF\cup\{0\}$, there must exist $L>0$ such that $\|f-g\|_{L_p(\PP_X)} \le L\sqrt{p}\|f-g\|_{\LtwoP}$.
+Second, the centered canonical Gaussian process induced by $\cF$ must be bounded.
+That is, to each $f\in\cF$, we associate a Gaussian random variable $G_f$ with $\EE[G_f]=0$ and $\EE[G_f G_g]= \EE[fg]$ for all $f,g\in\cF$, and the assumption is that $\sup_f G_f$ is a bounded random variable almost surely.
+We impose a strictly weaker condition, which is implied, for example, by an $L$-sub-Gaussian assumption or a bounded sup-norm, but neither of those two conditions are necessary.
+We do not impose an assumption about boundedness of the Gaussian process.
+Another distinction with our approach is that \citet{mendelson_2017_local_versus_global} does not precisely match the lower and upper bounds on the error rate.
+In addition, since every convex set is star-shaped, we generalize the shape constraints.